 Their backing will indicate how much support Obama can count on within his own party.
 “What traditionally would happen is that the senators from generally safe seats would get up in caucus and demand action on gun control,” says Jim Manley, a former aide to Reid.
 “And one by one, those up for reelection or those from marginal safe states would get up and raise concerns at some point.
 The initiatives always petered out.
 The question is whether this is going to change.”

-This article appears in the Jan.
-19, 2013, edition of National Journal as Red Dawn.
+This article appears in the January 19, 2013, edition of National Journal Magazine as Red Dawn.